jyz523/TKU-4th-Year-Thesis/README.md

 # International Student Information Website

+## Introduction

+In today’s interconnected world, globalization and technological advancements have revolutionized the way individuals access education, travel, and adapt to new environments.
+As a result, studying abroad has become an attractive choice for students seeking quality education and cultural experiences.
+However, while the opportunities provided by international education are immense, students often encounter numerous challenges during their transition to life in a foreign country.
+These challenges arise not only from language and cultural barriers but also from difficulties in accessing critical information related to academics, accommodation, transportation, and daily life.

+For many international students, settling into an unfamiliar environment can be stressful and overwhelming.
+Practical challenges such as understanding visa application procedures, locating affordable housing, navigating public transportation, and finding essential services like healthcare or shopping become significant hurdles.
+Traditionally, these problems were addressed through fragmented solutions, such as consulting brochures, relying on peer advice, or visiting administrative offices.
+However, these methods were often inefficient, time-consuming, and unable to provide up-to-date and reliable information.

+To address these issues, the **International Student Information Website** has been developed as an innovative and comprehensive solution.
+This platform serves as a centralized hub, consolidating essential information to provide international students with a seamless and user-friendly experience.
+By focusing on accessibility and accuracy, the website eliminates the inefficiencies of traditional methods and provides students with reliable, real-time updates that help them adapt to their new surroundings more easily.

 ## Overview

-In the 21st century, characterized by rapid advancements in internet technology and global transportation, the internet has fundamentally reshaped lifestyles and work practices.
-It has become an indispensable tool for globalization, enabling seamless access to information and transforming communication methods.
-With just a few clicks, individuals can obtain real-time news, academic resources, and practical daily guides through various online platforms.

-The **International Student Information Website** is an initiative aligned with these transformative trends, offering a centralized platform to support international students in accessing critical information.
-This website serves as a one-stop solution, addressing the diverse needs of international students, from visa applications and housing options to daily transportation and shopping guidance.

-By consolidating a wide array of resources, the platform helps students adapt swiftly to their new environments, providing timely and practical updates along with access to school-related and community resources essential for their academic and personal lives abroad.
+The **International Student Information Website** covers a wide range of essential needs, including:

+- Visa application guidelines
+- Accommodation options
+- Transportation details
+- Access to campus facilities and local resources

+By organizing this information in a structured and intuitive manner, the platform ensures that students can quickly find what they need without unnecessary hassle.
+Additionally, the system integrates real-time updates, such as changes in visa regulations, dormitory fees, or academic calendars, ensuring users stay informed.

 ## Features

 The system is built using **HTML**, **CSS**, and **JavaScript**, creating a robust web-based framework.
-Its front-end design emphasizes accessibility and user engagement.
-The core features include:
+Its core features include:

 1. **User-Friendly Interface Design**
    The website incorporates intuitive navigation and well-organized categories, allowing users to efficiently browse and search for relevant information.